The site where Erin Foster and Jeremy Bechtel crashed

 When the authorities recovered the vehicle, the teenagers' remains were still inside.

-The police believe that they were driving along Highway 84 when Foster lost control of the vehicle.
+It is believed that the pair were driving along Highway 84 when Foster lost control of the vehicle.

-Sadly, this means that Erin Foster and Jeremy Bechtel lay in this exact spot for more than 20 years while the world continued to pass by them.
+This means that Erin Foster and Jeremy Bechtel lay in this exact spot for more than 20 years while the world continued to pass them by.

 Erin Foster and Jeremy Bechtel crash site location